Senforsce/orch8rion/_docs/content/docs/architecture.md

 ## Code Injection

-Orchestrion drives code injection using a process similar to classical Aspect-oriented Programming (AoP) (see [Aspects][contrib-aspects]).
+Orch8rion drives code injection using a process similar to classical Aspect-oriented Programming (AoP) (see [Aspects][contrib-aspects]).
 These combine a _Join Point_ (where code needs to be modified) with one or more _Advice_ (what modifications need to be made).